-InspireMD, Inc., formerly Saguaro Resources, Inc., (hereafter - the "Company"), a public company, is a Delaware corporation formed on February 29, 2008.
+InspireMD, Inc., formerly Saguaro Resources, Inc., (the "Company"), a public company, is a Delaware corporation formed on February 29, 2008.
 On March 28, 2011, the Company changed its name to InspireMD, Inc.

-On December 29, 2010, the Company entered into a Share Exchange Agreement (hereafter - the "Exchange Agreement") by and among the Company and InspireMD Ltd., a limited company incorporated under the laws of the State of Israel in April 2005.
-Subsequent to the date of execution of the Exchange Agreement, shareholders of InspireMD, Ltd., holding 91.7% of InspireMD Ltd.'s issued and outstanding ordinary shares, executed a joinder to the Exchange Agreement and became parties thereto (hereafter - the "InspireMD Shareholders").
-Pursuant to the Exchange Agreement, on March 31, 2011, the InspireMD Shareholders transferred all of their ordinary shares in InspireMD Ltd. to the Company in exchange for 46,471,907 newly issued shares of common stock of the Company (hereafter - the "Initial Share Exchange").
-In addition, the remaining holders of InspireMD Ltd.'s ordinary shares separately transferred all of their ordinary shares of InspireMD Ltd. to the Company, in exchange for an aggregate of 4,194,756 newly issued shares of common stock of the Company, the "Share Exchange").
-As a result of the Share Exchange, InspireMD Ltd. became a wholly owned subsidiary of the Company.
+On December 29, 2010, the Company entered into a Share Exchange Agreement (the "Exchange Agreement") by and among the Company and InspireMD Ltd., a limited company incorporated under the laws of the State of Israel in April 2005.
+Subsequent to the date of execution of the Exchange Agreement, shareholders of InspireMD Ltd., holding 91.7% of InspireMD Ltd.'s issued and outstanding ordinary shares, executed a joinder to the Exchange Agreement and became parties thereto (the "InspireMD Shareholders").
+Pursuant to the Exchange Agreement, on March 31, 2011, the InspireMD Shareholders transferred all of their ordinary shares in InspireMD Ltd. to the Company in exchange for 46,471,907 newly issued shares of common stock of the Company (the "Initial Share Exchange").
+In addition, the remaining holders of InspireMD Ltd.'s ordinary shares separately transferred all of their ordinary shares of InspireMD Ltd. to the Company, in exchange for an aggregate of 4,194,756 newly issued shares of common stock of the Company (the "Follow Up Share Exchange") and, together with the Initial Share Exchange, the "Share Exchange, InspireMD Ltd. became a wholly owned subsidiary of the Company.

-The Share Exchange is being accounted for as a reverse recapitalization, equivalent to the issuance of stock by InspireMD Ltd., for the net monetary assets of the Company.
+The Share Exchange was accounted for as a reverse recapitalization, equivalent to the issuance of stock by InspireMD Ltd. for the net monetary assets of the Company.
 Accordingly, the historical financial statements of the Company reflect the historical operations and financial statements of InspireMD Ltd.